-The improper limitations at work in these prior decisions are strikingly like those identified by the Supreme Court in Lawrence v.
+When faced with similar petitions, some other courts have denied relief on the grounds that the right of habeas corpus is solely afforded to human beings.
+See, e.g., Nonhuman Rights Project, Inc. v.
+Breheny (2022) 38 N.Y.3d 555, 579 (hereafter Breheny).
+That improper justification for denying habeas relief is strikingly like the improper justifications for denying protection to gay people rejected by the U.S. Supreme Court in Lawrence v.
 Texas, 539 U.S. 558 (2003), when it struck down state laws criminalizing same-sex intimacy and reversed as wrong and short-sighted its own prior decision in Bowers v.
 Hardwick, 478 U.S. 186 (1986).
 As the Supreme Court rightly confessed in Lawrence, earlier rulings, including its own in Hardwick, asked the wrong questions.
 Rather than acknowledging the full breadth of the asserted constitutional privacy claim, the decision in Hardwick allowed the apparent novelty of the plaintiff's claim and identity as a gay man to obscure "the extent of the liberty at stake."
 538 U.S. at 567.

 The decision below warrants this Court's review because it betrays a similar failure to address the important questions presented by this case.
 To be clear, in making this comparison, amici do not suggest that the substantive issues in Lawrence and this case are the same, nor do they seek to make a facile comparison between the subject of this petition and LGBT people or members of other minority groups.
-Rather, they wish to show that the analytical errors identified by the Supreme Court when it reversed Hardwick can shed a powerful light on similar analytical errors by the lower courts here.
+Rather, they wish to show that the analytical errors identified by the Supreme Court when it reversed Hardwick can shed a powerful light on similar analytical errors that this Court should avoid here.
+Just as amici over the course of their careers as advocates have pressed courts in cases to fulfill their role and safeguard freedom and bodily autonomy, amici do so here as well.